 - A variety of smoking cessation resources are available to help individuals kick the tobacco habit

-- Noontime programs and presentations focusing on a variety of health and wellness issues are offered, learn more by visiting our programs webpage
+- Programs and presentations focusing on a variety of health and wellness issues are offered throughout the year.
+Learn more by visiting our programs webpage.

 - Several training programs for supervisors/managers on using EAP as a management tool